danielpaulus/go-ios/README.md

    ios listen [options]                                               Keeps a persistent connection open and notifies about newly connected or disconnected devices. ios list [options] [--details]                                     Prints a list of all connected device's udids.
-If --details is specified, it includes version, name and model of each device. ios info [options]                                                 Prints a dump of Lockdown getValues. ios syslog [options]                                               Prints a device's log output ios screenshot [options] [--output=<outfile>]                      Takes a screenshot and writes it to the current dir or to <outfile>
+If --details is specified, it includes version, name and model of each device. ios info [options]                                                 Prints a dump of Lockdown getValues. ios image list [options]                                           List currently mounted developers images' signatures ios image mount [--path=<imagepath>] [options]                     Mount a image from <imagepath>
+   ios image auto [--basedir=<where_dev_images_are_stored>] [options] Automatically download correct dev image from the internets and mount it.
+You can specify a dir where images should be cached.
+The default is the current dir. ios syslog [options]                                               Prints a device's log output ios screenshot [options] [--output=<outfile>]                      Takes a screenshot and writes it to the current dir or to <outfile>
    ios devicename [options]                                           Prints the devicename